 - For Whom the Bell Tolls by Metallica

 - Under Pressure by Queen

 - Pretty Fly for a White Guy by The Offspring

 - Play That Funky Music by Wild Cherry

 - 21 Guns by Green Day

-The great thing about Queen is not only are their songs easy to learn, but are also easily recognizable when you play them to your non-musician friends.
-Queen are one of the best selling bands of all time (the 3rd best in fact) with 150 million albums sold worldwide.
-Another One Bites the Dust as a single sold nearly 3.5 million alone and went 4x Platinum in multiple countries.
+The great thing about Queen is not only are their songs easy to learn, but they’re easily recognizable even to your non-musician friends.
+Queen are one of the best-selling bands of all time (the 3rd best, in fact), with 150 million albums sold worldwide.
+The single Another One Bites the Dust sold nearly 3.5 million copies alone and went 4x Platinum in multiple countries.

-This is a great song to learn because the main motif is so iconic.
-And while there is nothing too demanding of your technical ability, it is fantastic for helping to develop techniques such as staccato playing (the short notes where you need to mute them quickly with your right hand).
+This is a great song to learn because the main motif is so iconic, making it arguably the most recognizable and easy bass song.
+While there is nothing too demanding of your technical ability, it is fantastic for helping to develop techniques such as staccato playing (the short notes where you need to mute them quickly with your right hand).

 Come Together by The Beatles

 Click Here for tab for Come Together by The Beatles